It’s summer of 2020, the worst year in modern history for the performing artist.

-There’s been lots of advice offered here on the Educate and Entertain blog about how to get gigs.
+And there’s been lots of advice offered here over the years on how to get gigs.

 Musicians, storytellers, puppeteers, and performing artists – if we just follow these simple steps, we’ll be sure to keep our calendars nice and clean.